Team-CC-Corp/LuaLua/README.md

 #Usage

 It's fairly simple.
 Download this as a zip, extract it, and copy the LuaLua directory to your ComputerCraft computer.
+As long as the files in that folder are in the same directory toghether, it will work.
 Run load.lua from the shell to enable LuaLua's many features.
-As long as the files in that folder are in the same directory toghether, it will work.
+After running, the files will not be needed again until the computer reboots.
+Any other files run after loading LuaLua will be compiled with the LuaLua compiler instead of the standard LuaJ one.

 #Functions